Eynorey/SAM/_docs/UC-Specification-See-available-credits.md

 ### 3.12 Applicable Standards

 ## 4\.
 Preconditions

-[A precondition of a use case is the state of the system that must be present prior to a use case being performed.]

-### 4.1 Precondition One
+The main preconditions for this use case are:

+1. User is registered at SAM
+2. User is logged in

 ## 5\.
 Postconditions

-[A postcondition of a use case is a list of possible states the system can be in immediately after a use case has finished.]

-### 5.1 Postcondition One

 ## 6\.
 Extension Points

-[Extension points of the use case.]
+Future implementation may contain further activities for managing credit points, such as buttons like "Earn more", which redirects you to a list of courses demanded on a platform (possibly sorted based on your skill tree).

 ### 6.1

-[Definition of the location of the extension point in the flow of events.]
+The extension point would follow the "view available credit points" activity.